 - 3.4 HKSCC conducts regular business impact analysis of its critical business processes and systems.
 HKSCC identifies scenarios that could impair its operations and maintains appropriate contingency arrangements to minimise possible damage to HKSCC, its markets, participants and investors.
 HKEX, together with HKSCC, maintains up-to-date MCPs and participates in the regular Market Contingency Rehearsal Exercise (Market Wide Rehearsal) led by the Government of Hong Kong (HKSAR Government).
 HKEX's Information Security & Business Continuity Department provides coordinating support for the Market Wide Rehearsal with financial regulators and has a responsibility to develop, implement and support HKEX's market contingency planning, policies, procedures and activities across the organization.
-HKEX runs system recovery and business continuity drills regularly with relevant stakeholders where applicable. - 3.5 In the extreme situation that HKSCC has decided it does not have the necessary resources to continue business as normal, it will maintain its operations until it has wound down its activities in an orderly manner with the remaining financial resources, as described further under Principle 15: General Business Risk. - 3.6 HKSCC maintains a recovery plan that is intended to be used by the management of HKSCC in the event that HKSCC experiences a threat to its viability and financial stability that may prevent the continued provision of critical services.
-The recovery plan is prepared with consideration to the HKSCC rulebook and any applicable policies, plans and procedures of HKSCC and HKEX (where applicable).
-These include, but are not necessarily limited to, HKEX's Investment Policy; the Counterparty Risk Management Policies (of HKSCC, HKCC and SEOCH); the Liquidity Management Plan (of HKSCC,
+HKEX runs system recovery and business continuity drills regularly with relevant stakeholders where applicable. - 3.5 HKSCC maintains a recovery plan that is intended to be used in the event that HKSCC experiences a threat to its viability and financial stability that may prevent the continued provision of critical services.
+Consistent with the guidance in the CPMI-IOSCO Recovery of financial market infrastructures report34, the recovery plan outlines the recovery planning process of HKSCC, including identification of critical services, stress scenarios, triggers to implement the plan, as well as the recovery tools available and the scenarios that the recovery tools should be applied to.
+Please refer to the descriptions under Principle 4: Credit Risk and, Principle 7: Liquidity Risk, Principle 13: Participant-default Rules and Procedures and Principle 15: General Business Risk for details of the recovery tools.